Andrew Sasson

 Andrew Jacques Sasson (born 1970 in Walton-on-Thames, England) is a British-American entrepreneur, hotelier, and real estate developer.
 With Andy Masi, he is the co-founder of The Light Group, which owns several restaurants, bars, and nightclubs, mainly in the New York City and Las Vegas areas.

 Early life and early career

 Sasson was born in 1970 and grew up in Surrey, which borders South London.
 At the age of 15, he began working at his family's restaurant in Palma de Mallorca, Spain.
 He learned about the hospitality industry – from food service to day-to-day operations – and spent his nights exploring Spain's nightclub scene.
 He studied at Florida International University for a year, and then remained in Miami, working as a doorman at the nightclub Velvet and learning the behind-the-scenes business of that industry.

 Career

+In 2025, he joined the board of Soho House and also became an advisor to Wynn Hotels and Casinos.

 The Light Group

 Sasson moved to New York City in 1995, and opened his own nightclub, Jet Lounge, in SoHo.
-He then opened Jet East and Conscience Point in the Hamptons, and Jet 19 on the Lower East Side.
-In 2000, he opened Light, a midtown Manhattan after-work and late-night lounge and restaurant.
+He then partnered with Noah Tepperberg and Jason Strauss to open Conscience Point in the Hamptons; as well as Jet East, also in the Hamptons and Jet 19, on the Lower East Side.
+In 2000, he partnered with Chris Barish and Keith Barish to open Light, a midtown Manhattan after-work and late-night lounge and restaurant.